Elias Díaz Preview, Player Props: Rockies vs. White Sox

 Elias Díaz At The Plate

-- In 11.2% of his games this season, he has homered, and 2.9% of his trips to the dish.
+- In 11.1% of his games this year, he has gone deep, and 2.9% of his trips to the plate.

-- In 29.9% of his games this year, Diaz has picked up at least one RBI.
-In 16 of those games (15.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Diaz has had at least one RBI in 30.6% of his games this year (33 of 108), with two or more RBI 17 times (15.7%).
+He has also accounted for three or more of his team's runs in four contests.

-- In 31 of 107 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 31 games this season (28.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.